NivedKris/facial-recognition-attendance-system-with-flask-api/README.md

 5.Go to app.py and change the mysql password and host name according to your mysql server details.

-4.After installing the requirements open cmd in the project folder and type python app.py ,then open another cmd window in the same folder and type python main.py
+4.After installing the requirements open cmd in the project folder and type python app.py ,then open another cmd window in the same folder and type python main.py.

 5.Now open the startTheSystem folder and run main.html in browser.

-6.Now the system starts
+6.Now the system starts.

 7.You will see the are you a student or a faculty window.

 FACULTY SIDE